-- They are a United States citizen or eligible non-citizen
+- They are United States citizens or eligible non-citizens.

 Eligibility for a Direct PLUS loan is determined by a credit check.
 Parents determined to have adverse credit will not be approved.
 Parents who are denied a PLUS loan may apply with a qualified endorser.
 An endorser is someone who agrees to repay the loan if you do not repay it.